thoth-station/kebechet/kebechet/managers/thoth_advise/README.rst

 * `Pipfile` - respecting `pipenv <https://github.com/pypa/pipenv>`_ tool
 * `Pipfile.lock` - automatically managed by this manager - states all pinned down versions of your application stack

-.. `Pipfile` has higher precedence over `requirements.in` so if you have both files present in your Git repository, only Pipfile.lock will be managed.

 If you do not have `Pipfile.lock` present in your repository, this manager will automatically open a pull request with initial dependency lock.

 Custom PyPI indexes are supported respecting `Pipfile` syntax.

 If there is any issue in your application stack, the Thamos-Advise manager will open an issue with all the info and will try to resolve issue for you if possible by opening a pull request for you.

-..
-Manager will automatically rebase opened pull requests on top of the current master if master changes so changes are always tested in your CI with the recent master.

 Why should I pin down dependencies in my application?
 =====================================================